2009 UEFA Champions League final

 The 2009 UEFA Champions League final was played on 27 May 2009 at the Stadio Olimpico in Rome, Italy.
 The match determined the winners of the 2008–09 season of the UEFA Champions League, a tournament for the top football clubs in Europe.
 The match was won by Barcelona of Spain, who beat England's Manchester United 2–0.
 Samuel Eto'o opened the scoring in the 10th minute, and Lionel Messi added another goal 20 minutes from the end to earn Barcelona a historic treble of La Liga, the Copa del Rey and the Champions League, a feat never before achieved by a Spanish club.
 This was the only UEFA Champions League final where Lionel Messi and Cristiano Ronaldo have met, as well as the last match Ronaldo played for Manchester United until his return to the club in 2021.
 The match was refereed by Swiss referee Massimo Busacca.

 This was Barcelona's third victory in the competition, 17 years after their first European Cup win in 1992.
-Manchester United went into the match as the competition's defending champions, the first defending champions to reach the final since Juventus in 1997.
+Manchester United went into the match as the competition's defending champions, the first title holders to reach the final since Juventus in 1997.
 Manchester United also sought to be the first team to retain the European Cup since the Milan win in 1990.
 It was the fifth consecutive year that the final involved at least one English team.
 The Stadio Olimpico had hosted three previous Champions League finals, in 1977, 1984 and 1996.

 Prequalified as the winners of the 2008–09 Champions League, Barcelona played 2008–09 UEFA Cup winners Shakhtar Donetsk in the 2009 UEFA Super Cup, and they represented UEFA at the 2009 FIFA Club World Cup.
 For winning the final, Barcelona won €7 million in prize money, and Manchester United received €4 million as runners-up.